ELEC70142-VLSI-Coursework/Lab_1/README.md

 ```tcl
 source synth.tcl
 ```
-You should produce the same result as that after step 7.
+You should produce the same result from step 7.

-> From now on, you can run this script after you made changes to your desing.
+> From now on, you can run this script after you have made changes to your design.
 Further, you can use this script as template to synthesize other new designs.

 ---
 ### Task 3 - Place and Route the standard cells